- Distance 4 km

 - Distance Instructions

-Welcome to the Walking in Time - Artis Trail App.
-The app uses GPS to take you on an inspiring tour through Nene Park along the Artis Trail.
+Welcome to the Walking in Time - Artis Trail web app.
+The app takes you on an inspiring tour through Nene Park along the Artis Trail.
 The trail is a 3km long (1.62 miles) circular walk starting and finishing in Castor, across a mix of footpaths along the River Nene.

 Can you spot a Roman Soldier on your walk? - look out for one later in your journey.